House of St Barnabas: Charitable work

 The House of Charity described itself as one of the few institutions in London where men, women and children of all walks of life, were able to 'apply for aid without a loss of self-respect'.
-Temporary guests of the House included 'all who found themselves in a condition of friendlessness and destitution that is not the manifest result of idleness or vice.'
+Temporary guests of the house included 'all who found themselves in a condition of friendlessness and destitution that is not the manifest result of idleness or vice.'

-The Second World War and beyond
+World War II and beyond

-Between 1862 and the outbreak of the Second World War the Charity broadened its functions and over the years helped the homeless of London in many different ways: it helped people who were emigrating to Australia and were awaiting the long sea journey, people who had to come to London for surgery in hospitals, servants who had lost their jobs, teachers between positions and émigrés from Russia and the Balkans – an association which still continues to this day with the monthly services of the Macedonian community in the chapel.
+Between 1862 and the outbreak of World War II, the Charity broadened its functions and over the years helped the homeless of London in many different ways: it helped people who were emigrating to Australia and were awaiting the long sea journey, people who had to come to London for surgery in hospitals, servants who had lost their jobs, teachers between positions and émigrés from Russia and the Balkans – an association which still continues to this day with the monthly services of the Macedonian community in the chapel.

-After the outbreak of the Second World War, during the blitz, the nuns moved back to Clewer and the House was requisitioned for war duty.
-In November 1940 a bomb fell on the House, causing sufficient damage though fortunately no fatalities.
-The Air Training Corps used the premises as a Headquarters during the war, having first applied to repair the bomb damage sufficiently to allow use of the building.
-Following this the London County Council were granted use of the building for 'the purpose of training Students in Child Welfare'.
+After the outbreak of World War II, during the blitz, the nuns moved back to Clewer and the house was requisitioned for war duty.
+In November 1940 a bomb fell on the house, causing sufficient damage though fortunately no fatalities.
+The Air Training Corps used the premises as a headquarters during the war, having first applied to repair the bomb damage sufficiently to allow use of the building.
+Following this, London County Council was granted use of the building for 'the purpose of training Students in Child Welfare'.

-After the war the House opened as a women's hostel, originally helping ex-service women, and at one time providing 'as many as 802 beds'.
+After the war the house opened as a women's hostel, originally helping ex-service women, and at one time providing 'as many as 802 beds'.
 The hostel had many supporters and friends, among them Joyce Grenfell, the comic actress, who was a constant visitor and fundraiser.
-The House closed as a women's hostel in 2006.
+The house closed as a women's hostel in 2006.
 All the residents were re-housed.

-The individual stories of the people who made the House their home over this long period are recorded in the House archives, which are now kept in the Westminster Archive.
-Then, as now, the Charity was overseen by a board of trustees.
+The individual stories of the people who made the house their home over this long period are recorded in the house archives, which are now kept in the Westminster Archive.
+Then, as now, the charity was overseen by a board of trustees.

 Now

 The House of St Barnabas has the vision "to create a future where sustained employment is a reality for those affected by homelessness."
 It has been constituted as a members' club since 2013.
 The club hosts music and entertainment events, and also showcases visual art from established and emerging artists.
-The founding members of the club were Andrew Weatherall, Gilles Peterson, Miranda Sawyer, Ekow Eshun, Brian Cox, Margot Bowon, Richard Strange, Rob Da Bank, Rankin, Hew Locke and Jarvis Cocker.
+The founding members of the club were Andrew Weatherall, Gilles Peterson, Sav Remzi, Miranda Sawyer, Ekow Eshun, Brian Cox, Margot Bowon, Richard Strange, Rob Da Bank, Rankin, Hew Locke and Jarvis Cocker.